atrosekta/rust-electrical-wiki/content/powerdistribution.md

 discharging and when they were discharging, they were always doing it at their max.
 Back then, people found a way to use the extra power and send it back to the battery.
-For example, a large battery was always outputting 100 power whereas today, they calculate an active usage and only drain the amount of power a circuit needs, up to 100.
+For example, a large battery was always outputting 100 power whereas today, they calculate an [Active Usage](powerstorage.html#battery-active-usage-vs-actual-power-consumed) and only drain the amount of power a circuit needs, up to 100.
 Today, if the circuit only needs 50, the battery only gives 50.